IBM-Cloud/isv-operator-product-deploy-sample/README.md

 Follow the [Quick start](https://cloud.ibm.com/registry/start) guide to create IBM Cloud Registry and Namespace and push images to the registry.

-**Note**:
-* Application Images should be uploaded to Private Registry
-* Operator Image and Operator Bundle Image should be available in a Public Registry as this is required for a consumer to install operator.

 ## 2. Update the operator and bundle artifacts as per best practices guidelines ##